doitintl/easyeks/docs/3_Quickstart/Quickstart.md

   * Cloud IAM access has higher stakes than compromising your local machine, so this is a good time to be extra vigilant!
 * Practice good cyber security hygiene by:
+  * As a rule of thumb, this quickstart method should only be done in aws accounts, that represent lower non-prod enviornments, or ideally a playground / sandbox account.
   * Paying attention to date of last update/edit.
     * A common cognitive shortcut is to trust that someone in the open source community, audited a bit of code and didn't see a need to create an git issue about security